[Skip to Content]

 Ask your partner to be the gatekeeper for visitors and to limit the number of guests at first.
 You'll be glad later on if you take some time now to rest and become comfortable with your new situation.
 Although babies typically aren't shy around strangers for the first 3 months or so, they may become overstimulated and tired if too many people are around.

-If you have voice mail or a telephone answering machine, consider changing your message to give the vital statistics of your new arrival.
+Consider changing your voicemail message to give the vital statistics of your new arrival.
 You might say something like: "Our newest family member has arrived.
 Her name is Julia Marie; she was born on Tuesday, and weighed 7 pounds, 10 ounces.
-We're all fine and adjusting to our new life.
-If you'd like us to call you back when it's convenient, please leave your name and number."
+We're all fine and adjusting to our new life."
 You can also set up an automatic email response with this information.

 Don't be shy about accepting visitors slowly.
 Ask anyone who's ill to wait until they're feeling well and no longer contagious before they visit.
 You shouldn't hesitate to ask visitors to wash their hands before holding your baby because a newborn baby's immune system is not fully developed.

-Your baby's health care provider expects calls from new parents on many topics, including breastfeeding and health concerns (for more on newborn care, visit the Pregnancy & Newborns section).
+Your baby's health care provider expects calls from new parents on many topics, including breastfeeding and health concerns.
 They'd rather have you call than worry about something needlessly.

 If you wonder whether you should call the doctor's office, do it, especially if you see something unexpected or different that concerns you.
 Call if you see any of these signs:

-- repeated forceful vomiting or an inability to keep fluids down
+• repeated forceful vomiting or an inability to keep liquids down

 If your concern is urgent, call your doctor and take your child to the emergency room.
 Remember, with young infants, minor conditions can sometimes change quickly.